verbb/events/docs/get-started/configuration.md

 - `ticketPdfPath` - Set the path to your PDF.
 - `ticketPdfFilenameFormat` - Set the defaulf PDF filename format.
 - `checkinTemplate` - Set a template to be shown when checking into an event.
 See `events/templates/check-in.html` for an example.
+- `ticketsShippable` - Whether a ticket should be classified as shippable.
+If `false` (the default) no shipping methods will be able to be selected, if tickets are the only items in the cart.

 - `pdfAllowRemoteImages` - Whether to allow remote images in the PDF.
 - `pdfPaperSize` - Sets the paper size for the PDF.
 - `pdfPaperOrientation` - Sets the paper orientation for the PDF.